Qamar Javed Bajwa: Military career

-Chief of army staff
+Chief of Army Staff

-In 2016, Raheel Sharif dismissed rumours of seeking the extension for his term.
-Initially, the race for the appointment for the army chief was rumored between Zubair Hayat and Javed Ramday who was close to the first family.
-However, prime minister Nawaz Sharif announced to appoint the-then senior most army general, Zubair Hayat as the Chairman Joint Chiefs of Staff Committee.
+In 2016, Chief of Army Staff (COAS) Raheel Sharif dismissed rumours he was seeking an extension of his term.
+Initially, the race for the appointment for the COAS was rumoured as between Zubair Hayat and Javed Ramday, who was close to the Sharif family.
+However, prime minister Nawaz Sharif announced the appointment of Hayat, the-then senior most army general, as the Chairman Joint Chiefs of Staff Committee.

-On 29 November 2016, Sharif eventually announced to appoint Bajwa - the fourth by seniority, as the chief of army staff, superseding two generals who were senior than him.
-His strong pro-democracy stance and views may have influenced his appointment as the army chief as noted by the media pundits.
-Reuters reported that Sharif picked Bajwa because of his low-key style.
-He was also noted as the fourth oldest chief of army staff.
+On 29 November 2016, Sharif announced the appointment of Bajwa - the fourth by seniority, as the COAS, superseding two generals who were senior to him.
+According to Pakistani media, his "strong pro-democracy stance and views" may have influenced his appointment as the army chief.
+Reuters reported that Sharif picked Bajwa because of his low-key style, however in 2024, Sharif's Defence Minister Khawaja Asif, said that Bajwa was appointed to the role on the assurance of retired Maj-Gen Ijaz Amjad, Bajwa's father-in-law.
+At the time Sharif was facing the Panama Papers case and had "soured" ties with the Military Establishment.
+Journalist Zahid Hussain wrote, "it was apparent that merit and seniority did not matter in the appointment of the army chief".
+Bajwa was also noted as being the fourth oldest COAS.

 In December 2016, he was awarded the Nishan-e-Imtiaz.

+In December 2016, just within weeks into office as COAS, General Bajwa initiated major reshuffle and appointments within military, consolidating a strong team which continued to assist him in his prolonged tenure of six years.
+The team included removal of notable generals like DG ISI Rizwan Akhtar, Commander X Corps Malik Zafar Iqbal.
+Bajwa appointed his close confidants like Naveed Muktar as DG ISI, Bilal Akbar as CGS, Nadeem Raza as X CorpsCOAS Bajwa, appointed new two-star major-generals, this included Asif Ghafoor as DG ISPR, Asim Munir DG MI, Sahir Shamshad Mirza as DG-Military Operations, and Faiz Hameed as DG Counter-Intelligence ISI.
+The generals continued to serve under General Bajwa for six years helping him to strengthen his role in political and non-political domains of the military.
+The role of General Faiz Hameed under Bajwa's tenure was particularly subjected to several controversies in country's political history.
+DG-C Faiz Hameed played a vital role in the ouster of then Prime Minister Nawaz Sharif and subsequent election rigging of 2018 Elections, which in turn helped in the installation of the military's favourite Imran Khan as the country's Prime Minister.

-Under the command of Bajwa, the nationwide counter-terrorism Operation Radd-ul-Fasaad and Khyber-4 were launched in February 2017 and July 2017, respectively.
+Under the command of Bajwa, nationwide counter-terrorism operations 'Radd-ul-Fasaad' launched in February 2017, and 'Khyber-4' in July 2017.

 In 2018 he was ranked 68th in the Forbes list of the World's Most Powerful People, compiled by Forbes magazine, which called him de facto the most powerful person in Pakistan who "established himself as a mediator and proponent of democracy".